Android 10 Problems: 5 Things You Need to Know

 Google was able to fix the early shutdown issues impacting the Nexus 6P, but it’s unclear when a fix could come to Pixel 3 and Pixel 3 XL users.

+Pixel 2 users are noticing issues with their cameras.
+Android 10 has apparently broke the camera application on some devices.
+Some users have had to send their device in for repairs, others haven’t been as lucky.

+The company is obviously aware of the issue, but it’s unclear if it will issue a fix for the problems in an upcoming update.
+If you’re dealing with this issue, you’ll want to get in contact with Google.

-It’s a short list, but we expect the list to grow as more people download and install the latest version of Android 10.
+We expect the list to grow as more people download and install the latest version of Android 10.

 Where to Report Problems & Find Feedback